-A security server is a special instance of View Connection Server that runs a subset of View Connection Server functions.
+A security server is a special instance of Horizon Connection Server that runs a subset of Connection Server functions.
 You can use a security server to provide an additional layer of security between the Internet and your internal network.

-Security servers include a PCoIP Secure Gateway component so that clients that use the PCoIP display protocol can use a security server rather than a VPN.
+Security servers include a PCoIP Secure Gateway component and a Blast Secure Gateway component so that clients that use the PCoIP or Blast Extreme display protocol can use a security server rather than a VPN.

 For information about setting up VPNs for using PCoIP, see the VPN solution overviews, available in the Technology Partner Resources section of the Technical Resource Center at http://www.vmware.com/products/view/resources.html.